mever-team/FairBench/docs/bench.md

 models are the norm, like Vision and LLMs, provided algorithms/models are assumed to be already trained.

 Below is an example that runs two classifiers on the `utkface` vision dataset.
-You can add experiments where you pass a torch model as a classifier too.
+You can aso set up experiments where you pass a torch model as a classifier instead of a string name.

 ```python
 import fairbench as fb